DSM: Constructing a Diverse Semantic Map for 3D Visual Grounding: Experiments

 \subsection{Implementation Details}

-In the DSM construction process, we use the open-vocabulary detection model YoloWorld\cite{cheng2024yolo} for object detection, and a VLM-based image descriptor to extract objects appearing in the images.
+We applied the open-vocabulary detection model YoloWorld\cite{cheng2024yolo} for object detection, and a VLM-based image descriptor to extract objects appearing in the images.
 We use SAM2\cite{ravi2024sam2} for segmentation of the detection results.
 Additionally, we use SigLip\cite{zhai2023sigmoid} and DINOv2 \cite{oquab2023dinov2} as the text encoder and visual encoder, respectively.
+In the construction of DSM, all VLMs used are based on OpenAI’s GPT-4o-mini.
 During the fusion process, we set the visual threshold \( t_v \) as 0.4 , text threshold \( t_x \) as 0.8, geometric threshold \( t_v \) as 0.3, and total threshold \( T \) as 1.5.
 In DSM-Grounding, we select \( k = 3 \) for the top-k relationships.
-In this paper, all VLMs used are based on OpenAI’s GPT-4o (gpt-4o-mini).